adi00700/SmartSuggestor/README.md

 - Efficient server-side processing with Express.js.
 - Utilizes Mongoose for data modeling, improving system accuracy and scalability.

-### Live Site
-You can check out the live site of this project [here](https://myproduct-recommendation-system.vercel.app).

 ## Tech Stack

 - **Client**: ReactJS